mangomadhava/automating_skewT/README.md

 ## Automating Calulations and Plotting of Unreported Meterological Elements

 ### Install
 Download the project as a zip file by clicking on the green button above.
 Make sure packages and python are installed.
-The packages needed are: (some of these come with standard python installation)
+These can be installed using the pip command.
+The packages needed are (some of these come with standard python installation):
 1. matplotlib: https://pypi.org/project/matplotlib/
 2. metpy: https://pypi.org/project/MetPy/
 4. bs4: https://pypi.org/project/beautifulsoup4/